 Restricted funds have legal constraints on their use (e.g., federal grants, bond proceeds).
 Unrestricted funds (mostly property taxes) can be used for any lawful educational purpose.

-S&C Grants
+S&C Entitlement

 SPSA